Pass Your Driving Test - Learn To Drive

 Taking The Practical Driving Test

 The practical test is about making sure that those who pass are competent and safe in the basic skills of driving.
-Before you take it, indeed before you book it, you will have to take and pass the theory and hazard perception.
+Before you take the test, indeed before you book it, you must have passed the theory and hazard perception tests.

 You MUST take to the driving test centre: